Jasper-Ty/dotfiles/README.md

 I use TeX Live 2022 as my LaTeX distribution

-I use redshift to get a schedule blue light filter
+I use redshift to get a schedule blue light filter, although it's kind of annoying to use so I'm thinking of just not using it anymore.

 Command Line niceties:
 - **cat**: bat